-RSS auto-discovery is a way that makes possible for web browsers and services to automatically detect a blog's RSS
+RSS auto-discovery is a way that makes possible for web browsers and services to automatically detect a blog's feed / RSS

 Usually blog platforms enable blog feeds automatically, so that blog readers can follow blog updates, as well as services that rely on blog feeds can function properly.